svenvc/zinc/zinc-http-components-paper.md

 a ZnStringEntity of type ZnMimeType textPlain and a ZnByteArrayEntity of type ZnMimeType applicationOctectStream.

 The difference between PUT and POST is semantic.
-POST is generally used to create a new resource inside an existing collection or container.
+POST is generally used to create a new resource inside an existing collection or container, or to initiate some action or process.
 For this reason, the normal response to a POST request is to return the URL (or URI) of the newly created resource.
-Conventionally, the response will contain a so called location handle accessible via #location and will often repeat that in the entity is sends back.
+Conventionally, the response will contain a 'Location' header accessible via #location and will often repeat that in the entity is sends back.

 When a POST successfully created the resource, its HTTP response will be 201 Created.
 PUT is generally used to update an existing resource of which you know the exact URL (of URI).
 When a PUT is succesful, its HTTP response will be just 200 OK and nothing else will be returned.